Karaiyellam Shenbagapoo: Plot

-C. Kalyanaraman a young man comes to a village from the town to collect village songs for his research.
+Kalyanaraman a young man comes to a village from the town to collect village songs for his research.
 There, he meets a village girl named Velli who helps him to carry his luggage.
 Velli and her cousin Maruthamuththu are in love with each other, hoping to marry soon.
 Kalyanaraman stays in an abandoned old bungalow of the village Zamindar's, arranged by a village head man called Thangarasu.
 The Zamindar is now dead and their children live in far away towns with no connections with the village.
 Thangarasu tells Kalyanaraman about an old woman named Periyaththa who sings village songs well.
 On the first day, Kalyanaraman wanders around the big bungalow, witnessing old photographs of the Zamindar and his wife.
 On the upper floor, he finds a newly smoked cigarette which confuses him, as the bungalow has been abandoned for many years.
 On the night of the first day, Kalyanaraman hears someone is walking on the top floor, but cannot find who it is.

-From the next day Kalyanaraman starts to collect village songs from many villagers.
-Periyaththa, the old woman is brought to the Bungalow by Thangarasu.
-Thangarasu warns Kalyanaraman about Periyaththa, that she gossips a lot and has a habit of stealing things.
-She sings songs for Kalyanaraman and gets money from him.
-Kalyanaraman goes to the nearby town to buy things with Maruthamuththu by his tractor.
-One day, a modern girl tries to stop the tractor for a lift.
-But, she is unnoticed by them.
-After coming back to the Bungalow, Raman again goes to the top floor and checks.
-There he finds an old cupboard which has old books inside it.
+One day, Kalyanaraman finds an old cupboard which has old books inside it.
 When he is checking the books, he is shocked by a voice behind him.
-It is the girl, who tried asking for lift.
-She introduces herself as Snehalatha.
+He sees a young woman who introduces herself as Snehalatha.
 Thangarasu is also present there, telling him that she is the daughter of the Zamindar's last son.
 She tells Raman that she has come just for spending her vacation.
 Raman wants to search for another place to stay.
 But Snehalatha tells him not to go as he is a guest of hers.
 She stays in another room of the Bungalow.
 Maruthamuththu starts helping Snehalatha and introduces her to Velli also.
 On that night, Maruthamuththu also stays outside of the Bungalow for their safety.
 In the middle of the night, Raman is waken up by a strange sound again and he goes out and wakes up Maruthamuththu.
-They both go and check and suddenly someone runs out of the bungalow, but they fail to catch.
+They both go and check and suddenly someone runs out of the bungalow, but they fail to catch the person.